YehuditAdler/AlmaRemoteStorageApp/instructions.md

 3. add personal delivery for items [terms of use](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/030Fulfillment/080Configuring_Fulfillment/050Physical_Fulfillment#fulfillment.tou.termsOfUseManagement)
 4. Create a [Webhooks](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/090Integrations_with_External_Systems/030Resource_Management/300Webhooks) Integration Profile.
 Message type is JSON and Under Subscriptions Select Loans to send a webhook when a loan is returned.
 Webhook listener URL will be the url after deploying the app with a following Forward Slash and webhook: $url/webhook.

-### On Network Institution:
-Change so that the items will stay in place after request, change everything to “No” in mapping-table “Requested Unavailable Item”

 ## Installation